 Grab some pumpkin spice blend.
 Most grocery stores sell this spice blend (also called Pumpkin Pie Spice); it’s made from ground cinnamon, ground ginger, nutmeg, and allspice or cloves.

 I also l ike to use pumpkin spice to make my Pumpkin Spice Mocktail!

 You won’t believe how easy it is to make this homemade Pumpkin Pie Spice Coffee.
-I almost feel silly calling it a recipe!
+It’s a simple recipe perfect for any time of year.

 Grind two cups of coffee from beans, or measure out two servings of pre-ground coffee.

 A serving of coffee is about 1-2 tablespoons of ground coffee to every 6 ounces of water.